Quality Management Requirements

 - Allegations from any source that bring into question the standard of practice.

 The Peer Review Committee, using their clinical judgment, is responsible for making recommendations to the Chief Medical Officer.
 The assigned lead reviewer for each case gives a clinical summation of the case and highlights any points of concern or discussion to the committee.
 The peer review process ensures that providers of the same or similar specialty participate in the review.
-If the PRC requires additional information prior to making a determination, the case is pended and information is obtained for review at a future PRC.
-The Peer Review Committee must determine appropriate action and next steps.
+If the PRC requires additional information prior to making a determination, the case is pended, and information is obtained for review at a future PRC.
+The Peer Review Committee must determine appropriate actions which may include, but is not limited to: education, sanctions, or other corrective actions.
 The Chief Medical Officer is responsible for implementing all peer review actions.

 Within 15 calendar days of the PRC meeting, the reviewed provider will receive a written notification informing them of the outcome of the review including corrective action and timeframes for completion if applicable.
 This letter will also notify provider of the procedure for provider appeals and hearings related to peer review committee.
 Providers are informed in the written notification that any appeal must be received within 30 days of receipt of the notification.
 The provider is entitled to an opportunity for a hearing in the event the PRC recommends corrective action(s) for reasons relating to the competence or professional conduct of the provider, or in the event the provider is entitled by law to an opportunity for a hearing.
 The Procedure for Provider appeals and hearings related to Peer Review corrective actions is the same as that outlined in the Credentialing Practitioner Appeal Hearing Process.
 Upon completion of the corrective actions and satisfactory behavioral changes by the provider, the provider is notified of completion in writing.
 If the Peer Review Committee review results in a recommendation for termination of a provider, the recommendation is presented to the Credentialing Committee for final determination.
 Reviews resulting in the reduction, suspension, or termination of a provider’s participation are reported to appropriate boards, regulatory agencies and the National Practitioner’s Data Back.